Upstream#

 scgi_next_upstream, memcached_next_upstream, and

 grpc_next_upstream directives.
-When Note If a If an upstream contains only one peer
+When Note If a If an upstream contains only one server

-after all its the default number of unsuccessful attempts disables the accounting of attempts By default, this is set to 10 seconds.
-Note If a If an upstream contains only one peer
+after all its the default number of attempts disables the accounting of attempts By default, this is set to 10 seconds.
+Note If a If an upstream contains only one server

 it receives only requests from the sessions